Eurovision bosses have unveiled four alternative setups for this year's contest.

 It's not been confirmed if James will return to represent the UK in 2021.

-He said earlier this year: “I started something and I really want to finish it.
+He said previously: “I started something and I really want to finish it.
 I was on such a journey.
 If I got the opportunity to go next year I would love to.”